Measurements of the branching fractions of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$, $\Xi_{c}^{0}\to\Xi^{0}\eta$, and $\Xi_{c}^{0}\to\Xi^{0}\eta^{\prime}$ and asymmetry parameter of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$: Systematic uncertainties

 \subsection{Asymmetry parameter}

 The sources of the systematic uncertainty on the asymmetry parameter measurement include the uncertainty on $\alpha(\xiz\to\Lambda\piz)$, the number of $\cos\theta_{\xiz}$ bins, and the uncertainties due to the fit procedure.
 The relative uncertainty on $\alpha(\xiz\to\Lambda\piz)$=$-0.349\pm0.009$~\cite{pdg} is 2.6\%.
-We change the number of $\cos\theta_{\xiz}$ bins from 5 to 4 and 6, and the difference in the extracted asymmetry parameter, 0.14, is taken as the associated systematic uncertainty.
+We change the number of $\cos\theta_{\xiz}$ bins from 5 to 4 and 6, and the largest difference in the extracted asymmetry parameter, 0.14, is taken as the associated systematic uncertainty.
 The uncertainty from the fit procedure, 0.18, is determined using a similar procedure as for those in the branching fraction ratio measurements, where the width of the convolved Gaussian function is varied by $\pm$1$\sigma$ to obtain the uncertainty from reconstruction resolution.
 We find that the systematic uncertainty due to the efficiency can be neglected since the efficiency is a multiplicative scale factor for the efficiency-corrected $\xicz$ signal yield in each $\cos\theta_{\xiz}$ bin and does not change the $\alpha$ value.
 As noted in section~\ref{datasets}, the simulated signal sample is weighted to match the observed value of $\alpha$.
 When the weights are changed by the corresponding uncertainties ($\pm1\sigma$), the $\alpha$ measurement changes by less than 0.01: this effect is neglected.
+We consider the migrations between adjacent $\cos\theta_{\xiz}$ bins in data due to the resolution effect by correcting signal yields with the matrix of migration rates obtained from MC simulations and find the difference in the extracted asymmetry parameter is smaller than 0.01 and can be neglected.
 The measurement is insensitive to the $\Xi^0_c$ polarization, and no systematic uncertainty is included from this source~\cite{xic02xipiAlpha2001,xic02hypKstar2021}.
 The systematic uncertainties from all sources are added in quadrature to obtain a value of 0.23.